Booth notebook

 Track context

-Hearing it against Sticky Fingers (Deluxe) matters because it reads like part of an album world, not a detached single.
-Brown Sugar by The Rolling Stones off Sticky Fingers (Deluxe) (1971) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With The Rolling Stones, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against Attack of the Grey Lantern matters because it reads like part of an album world, not a detached single.
+Wide Open Space (Remastered) by Mansun off Attack of the Grey Lantern (1996) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With Mansun, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for